-Online service for Sunday, 31st May 2020
+Online service for Sunday, 9th August 2020

 Dear Friends, with the cancellation of church services due to the coronavirus threat, it is my intention to post a short sermon and additional worship items here each Sunday until public worship resumes.
 I have chosen a couple of praise items with video links for those who wish to sing along.
 The hymns and reading I hope will stimulate reflection and prayer.
 I hope and pray that the words will offer comfort and instill confidence.
 I have included the Lord’s Prayer as we say it every week together and may well in the weeks to come, add my own a written prayer too.